sercankulcu/sercankulcu.github.io/_pages/about.md

 I am Sercan Külcü, an Assistant Professor in the Computer Science Department at Giresun University.
 With over 20 years of professional experience in software engineering, I hold a PhD specializing in low-power wireless communication technologies.
 My expertise spans embedded and real-time operating systems, programming in C, C++, and Java, as well as the application of machine learning techniques.
 Recently, I have also enjoyed developing small applications with JavaScript.

+Learn about my teaching experience, materials, and educational contributions.
+[Teaching](teaching)

+Check out the small apps and games I've developed with Javascript in my free time.
+[Apps](apps)

 Explore my CV to learn about my education, professional experience, and skills.
 [CV](cv)

 Discover my curated collection of bookmarks, featuring useful resources and interesting content.
 [Bookmark](bookmarks)

 Read my blog posts where I share insights, experiences, and ideas on various topics.
-[Blog Posts](blogs)
+[Blog Posts](posts)

-Learn about my teaching experience, materials, and educational contributions.
-[Teaching](teaching)

-Check out the small apps and games I've developed with Javascript in my free time.
-[Apps](apps)

 **Note:** If any licensed content is found on the website, please don't hesitate to contact me via the links on the left-hand side.
 You can be sure that any related content will be quickly removed within 24 hours.